 Q. Can the mains powered smoke alarm range be connected to mains power via the lighting circuit?

 Yes, hard-wired mains powered alarms can be wired to the unswitched live feed of the nearest frequently used lighting circuit.

 Q. Does this alarm conform to BS 5446 part 1 as recommended by the Fire Service?

-A. BS 5446-1:2000 was withdrawn in 2008 and replaced by BS EN 14604:2005 to conform with European standards.
+BS 5446-1:2000 was withdrawn in 2008 and replaced by BS EN 14604:2005 to conform with European standards.
 All of our alarms containing a smoke detector (smoke only, smoke & heat, smoke & CO) are fully compliant with BS EN 14604:2005.
 They also comply with any other relevant standards relating to their other detection capabilities.